Hitachi ID Identity and Access Management Suite includes multiple integrations with products from the SAP Group. They include:

 - Managing entitlements on a SAP Portal (accounts/passwords often just come from AD or LDAP).

-- Use of SAP HCM as a system of record, to drive automated user provisioning.
+- Use of SAP HCM and of SuccessFactors as systems of record, to drive automated user (de)provisioning.

 - Use of personal information about accounts, drawn from SAP HCM, to authenticate users in the context of a self-service or assisted password reset.

 - Managing of accounts and credentials on Concur and SuccessFactors.

 Hitachi ID Identity and Access Management Suite can manage SAP ECC or R/3 passwords by invoking built-in BAPIs on the SAP server.
 These BAPIs are already present in the Hitachi ID Systems customer SAP environment, so there is no change control on the server.
 BAPIs are invoked using the remote function call (RFC) mechanism available from the SAP GUI client, which must be installed on the Hitachi ID Identity and Access Management Suite server.

 Hitachi ID Identity and Access Management Suite validates SAP ECC or R/3 passwords by attempting to connect to the appropriate SAP landscape, system and client with the login ID and password typed by a user.

 Hitachi ID Identity and Access Management Suite enumerates SAP ECC or R/3 accounts by listing the contents of the USR02 table.
 The administrative user assigned to Hitachi ID Identity and Access Management Suite must have the right to list the contents of this table.

 Hitachi ID Identity and Access Management Suite administratively resets SAP ECC or R/3 passwords with the BAPI-USER-CHANGE and BAPI-USER-LOCK functions.
 The administrative user assigned to Hitachi ID Identity and Access Management Suite must have the right to call these BAPIs.